-Wamatangi's scorecard in two >>>continued from page 1 Wamatangi, who took office in August 2022, highlighted his main achievements in health, education, agriculture, water, transport infrastructure, and the enhancement of the county's own source revenue collection.
-From the construction and equipping of 109 new model ECDE centers and feeding programs, the increase of the bursary kitty, a universal health care plan covering 100,000 households, the start of 20 new level four and level three hospitals, and new hospital equipment to the distribution of farm inputs to over 500,000 farmers, the governor believed he is well on course with the implementation of his campaign manifesto.
+Wamatangi scorecard in two

+>>>continued from page 1

+Wamatangi, who took office in August 2022, highlighted his main achievements in health, education, agriculture, water, transport infrastructure, and the enhancement of the county's own source revenue collection.

+From the construction of 239 new model ECDE centers and feeding programs, the increase of the bursary kitty, a universal health care plan covering 100,000 households, the start of 30 new level four and level three hospitals, and new hospital equipment to the distribution of farm inputs to over

+500,000 farmers, the governor believed he is well on course with the implementation of his campaign manifesto.

 Further, the administration has rehabilitated over 1,000 kilometers of access roads, started construction of a county aggregation and industrial park in Githunguri, drilled new boreholes, supplied nearly 228 kilometers of assorted pipes and fittings to extend water services across the county, and constructed six new bus packs and markets.

 "After establishing a firm foundation in the first year, we are now cruising, and we hope that by the end of the third year, Kiambu will be a county like no other in terms of development.
 As I promised, during my swearing-in ceremony at the historic Kirigiti Stadium after the election, I vowed to "Make Kiambu Great Again," and I am proud to see that the work we started immediately has begun to bear fruit," the governor said.

 This, he said, was made possible by his prudent financial management, which included reducing waste and theft and raising local revenue from Sh3 billion to roughly Sh4.6 billion so that development could be funded.

-"When you heard the onslaughts against me, it was because I made an unpopular decision with some leaders.
+"When you heard the onslaughts

+against me, it was because I made an unpopular decision with some leaders.
 No dubious tenders to steal county money.
 Kiambu officials no longer travel for benchmarking because we elected a tent at the county offices where all meetings are done.
 Tenders are competitive to ensure they get the best costs.
 That is how we managed to mobilize money for the not only visible but impactful developments," he said.

-He said the county completed 109 new ECDE centers, which were officially opened in October this year.
+He said the county completed 239 new ECDE centers, while another 62 have been tendered for and are expected to be complete by June this year.
+This brings the total number of the finished

+ECDE centre's to 301, and the governor says, the remaining 223, will be completed by June 2026.